What do these acronyms mean?

 C. Video scan the drawing

-This can be challenging.
+This technology has improved enormously in recent years.
 Doing a video scan of the drawing is trivial and works very

 well, but all you have is a digitized video image of the piece of paper and